Scrutinizing Surfaces in Early Modern Thought

 Please send abstracts (c.
 250 words) and a brief CV to Kevin Killeen

-and Liz Oakley-Brown (e.oakley-brown@lancaster.ac.uk):
+and Liz Oakley-Brown (

 deadline 30 November 2014